 - Network access control lists (ACLs) work at the subnet level to control all traffic into and out of associated subnets.

 As a complete guide to VPC security is way beyond the scope of this post, be sure to read through the excellent Amazon documentation on the subject.
 A valid course to deep dive into AWS Networking is this Networking Fundamentals for AWS course in the Cloud Academy library.

 For now, here’s an excellent illustrative diagram from Amazon’s documentation:

 2. Public and Private IP Addresses

 Make sure you understand the difference between public and private IP addresses.
 Simply put: private IP addresses are not accessible from the Internet but are used for communication between instances within your virtual private cloud.
 Public IP addresses, on the other hand, are accessible from the Internet and can be used for communication between your instances and the Internet, or with other AWS services that have public endpoints.

 The Solutions Architect exam may contain some tricky IP-related questions.
 You might be expected to know how to connect a private IP to the internet or to understand how specific protocols can affect connectivity.
 You’ll also need to understand how public and private IP Addresses interact with Security Groups and Network ACLs.

-Again, AWS documentation and Cloud Academy courses are your two best friends here.
+Again, AWS documentation and the Cloud Academy’s Creating and Configuring Basics for Your EC2 Network course are your two best friends here.

 3. NAT Instances